 5. Integrations with payment methods

 As with any other eCommerce website, auction websites should support multiple payment options.
-This can be implemented with either of the two ways:
+This can be implemented in either of the two ways:

 1) Off-site integration.
 A user is redirected to the payment method website.
 All transactions will be fulfilled directly in the payment service (like PayPal).
 You only need to customize your payments page.